Any Man's Death

 Any Man's Death is a 1990 South African thriller drama film directed by Tom Clegg and starring John Savage, William Hickey, Mia Sara and Ernest Borgnine.

 Plot

-An investigative journalist is sent to the volatile frontiers of Angola and South-West Africa to investigate the disappearance of a photographer during the South African Border War.
+An investigative journalist is sent to the volatile frontiers of Angola and South West Africa (Namibia) to investigate the disappearance of a photographer during the South African Border War.
 He eventually stumbles across an unrepentant Nazi war criminal who researches local snake venom in the hopes of finding a cancer cure.